- 1. Best astrophotography planning apps

-Having the best astrophotography apps on your smartphone or tablet can be a fantastic – and inexpensive – shortcut towards nailing a great shot of the night sky.
+Having the best astrophotography apps on your smartphone or tablet can be a fantastic and inexpensive shortcut toward nailing a great shot of the night sky.

-The difference between taking a great night sky photograph or not can often be external factors, such as finding the right location, with optimal conditions, and timing it right.
+The difference between taking a great astronomy photograph or not can often be external factors, such as finding the right location, waiting for optimal conditions, and timing it right.

-In particular, there are some great free or cheap apps available that can help your astrophotography by helping:
+There are some great free (or cheap) apps available that can help your astrophotography by helping:

 - Checking the weather conditions, and